m-onz/computeradio/content/about/_index.md

 title: "About Us"
 ---

-Compute is a non-profit community radio, the home of computer musicians in London, the UK and beyond.
+Compute is a non-profit community radio, the home of computer musicians in London, the UK and beyond..........

 ## Our Team